 - slippery – their outer shell is likely going to be made from polyester – so any blanket or whatever you’ll put on them will slip off easily

-This mattress seems a bit different and more suitable too
+This mattress seems a bit different and more suitable too (US ONLY)

 - it’s somewhere in the middle – between inflatable car mattresses and DIY foam sheets